 - The Ace: No doubt, you have to become one.

 - Chew Toy: Marvin.
-You can choose to drag him into you affair for comedic results, mostly of them anyway.
+With a right card, you can drag him into your affairs for comedic results.

 - Dating Sim: Since Pawapuro 4, you can date one of the girls who appear in the story.